In regards to our leather

 This is the most traditional way of tanning hides.
 Using skilled artisans, the tanning process is done by hand.
 It can take up to 60 days to produce a piece of veg tanned dyed leather.
 Vegetable tanning uses natural ingredients, such as the bark of chestnut trees, to tan the leather.
 As the vegetable tanning process is time consuming, leather produced this way is costly to make and production is often limited to small batches.

 When exposed to sunlight and water, and with time and daily use, vegetable tanned leather grows darker.
 This patina effect is natural and is what gives this type of naked leather its unique quality and character.
 Like your skin, the leather will ‘tan’ and soften over time.
 It is also susceptible to marks and oil from your hands.
 All of this is part of what makes owning a vegetable tanned leather product so unique to the person who owns it and is what gives this type of leather its unique quality and character.
+(This is why vegetable tanned leather is our favorite!)
 For further advice and surface treatment options, consult a leather goods repair shop.

 chrome tanned leather